jnasante/ccew-ios-2016/08-editable-tables/08-01-editable-tables.markdown

 }
 ```

-Run the application again to confirm that you changes to the data model and to the data source methods are working.
+Run the application again to confirm that your changes to the data model and to the data source methods are working.

 ## The Detail View